Direct Answer

 Unlike Google Lens, an insect identifier accuracy tool focuses on insect-specific visual matches but does not replace expert pest control, medical bite advice, or formal species records.

-When to use is insect identifier accurate (and when not to)
+When to use an insect identifier—and when not to

 Use it when